LLM, SJD, and Exchange A to Z at the U

 • SEXUAL ASSAULT PREVENTION TRAINING

 All incoming students are required to complete the Sexual Assault Prevention for Graduate Students online training.
-Additional information will be emailed to you in July.
+Further details about the training will be provided to you by Vector Solutions.
+Access the training here.
+The training must be completed by January 28, 2026.

 • STUDENT TICKETS